As part of its responsibilities, the Waste Enforcement Unit:

 - undertake education initiatives, for example, providing educational workshops to school children about waste and recycling

-- utilise environmental enforcement officers, from our approved supplier Kindgom Local Authority Support (Kingdom LAS)
+- utilise environmental enforcement officers, from our approved supplier Kingdom Local Authority Support (Kingdom LAS)

-- use CCTV units to monitor waste offences
+- use CCTV units to investigate waste offences

 Fixed penalty notices (FPN)

-The Waste Enforcement Team and Kingdom LAS will issue fixed penalty notices (FPNs), for antisocial behaviour and waste offences, such as dropping litter and fly-tipping.
+The Waste Enforcement team and Kingdom LAS will issue fixed penalty notices (FPNs).
+FPNs will be issued for antisocial behaviour and waste offences, such as spitting, dropping litter and fly-tipping.

 You may receive an FPN on the spot or by post.

-If you pay your FPN, you will not be prosecuted.
-The matter will be closed and there will be no opportunity to seek a refund.
+If you pay your FPN there is no opportunity to seek a refund.

 Depending on the offence, the FPN amount will be different as shown in the table below.